ITU-BDSA23-GROUP25/Chirp/docs/report.md

 A Cheep is essentially a message, or a singular piece of communication, created by an Author.
 Each Cheep is uniquely identified by a Guid and contains the message text along with a timestamp of its creation.
 Cheeps is in a one-to-many composition with Authors, meaning that, Authors can have many cheeps, but cheeps must have exactly one author.
 Additionally, they have a strong life-cycle dependency.

 ### Following
-Chirp allows its users to follow and unfollow eachother.
-The follow entity is used to inforce this
+Chirp allows its users to follow and unfollow each other.
+The follow entity is used to enforce this functionality, by storing the id of the one who followed and the id of the one getting a follower.
+In the database, there is a table called Followers, where a new tuple is inserted.
+The tuple is made up with four columns, FollowerId, FollowedId, FollowerAuthorId and FollowedAthorId.
+The Followed being the one who followed another user, and the Follower being the one who got a new follower.
+The primary key are a unique combination of the FollowerId and FollowedId.
+This stops a user for following the same user multiple times, but let two users follow each other.
+Optimally, FollowerAuthorId and FollowedAuthorId could be deleted, because it tracks the same info.

 ### Reactions
-A reaction is entity that refers to the interactive engagement that users can express in response to a cheep.
+A reaction is the entity that refers to the interactive engagement that users can express in response to a cheep.
 These reactions are represented by a “thumps up” emoji that turns red if pressed.
 For each cheep a number of reactions will be displayed in the application.
 Each reaction is uniquely identified by a Guid representing the cheep, a string which represents the user who has reacted and a reactiontype representing which type of reaction it is.
 Reactions is in one-to-many relationships with both authors and cheeps meaning that both authors and cheeps can have many reactions but each reaction is uniquely related to one author and one cheep.
 ![Reactions](images/ReactionOnCheep1.png)
 The reactions functionality is controlled by its interface IReactionRepository with it’s three mandatory methods, HasUserReacted, ReactionOnCheep and GetReactionAmount.
 ReactionOnCheep is an asynchronous task that takes a reactiontype, cheepid and username.
 The task starts by checking for the specific username and cheepId in the database and if any of those two are null the method returns an exception.